browserengineering/book/book/scripts.md

 mixing: C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; a JavaScript runtime, which wraps the Python API to look more like the JavaScript one; and of course some user code in JavaScript.
-This complexity
+There's a lot of complexity here!

 ::: {.further}
 If a script runs for a long time, has an infinite loop, our browser